-(b) ensure that the board is informed of any material concerns raised under that policy that call into question the culture of the organisation.
+- (a) have and disclose a whistleblower policy; and - (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.

-In most cases, the best source of information about whether a listed entity is living up to it values are its employees.
-They are often key to identifying and being able to address potentially damaging behaviour.
+In most cases, the best source of information about whether a listed entity is living up to its values are its employees.
+They should be encouraged to speak up about any unlawful, unethical or irresponsible behaviour within the organisation through an appropriate whistleblower policy.